Git-on-my-level/scheduled-lambda-template/README.md

 A TypeScript AWS Lambda bot that runs on a schedule to perform some simple task.

+It's like having an easy way to create cron jobs on AWS that cost almost nothing to maintain!

+If this has helped you please consider giving it a star!

 ## Prerequisites

 - Node.js v18 or later